American Association of Zoo Keepers

 10 am to 4 pm, at the Sacramento Zoo

-Join us for an interactive and educational event about Red Panda awareness and conservation.
-Kids (and adults too!) can become “Red Panda Rangers” after stopping at the various Red Panda Stations and completing the Panda activities.
-Other stations include face painting and an opportunity to decorate your own flag that will be added to the ones currently surrounding the Red Panda exhibit.
-Come by and purchase raffle tickets for a chance to win your favorite Red Panda themed artwork, décor, and other keepsakes.
+Help us celebrate International Red Panda Day!
+Join us for an interactive and educational event about red panda awareness and conservation.
+Kids (and adults too!) can become “Red Panda Rangers” after stopping at the various red panda stations and completing the panda activities.
+Other stations include face painting and an opportunity to decorate your own flag that will be added to the ones currently surrounding the red panda exhibit.
+Come by and purchase raffle tickets for a chance to win your favorite red panda themed artwork, décor, and other keepsakes.
 All proceeds benefit The Red Panda Network (RPN), a conservation group working directly with community-based organizations in Nepal.

+Help us celebrate World Lemur Day!
 Did you know that lemurs are only found on the island of Madagascar and are the most endangered mammals in the world?
-If habitat destruction and the illegal pet trade continue at their current rates, 90% of the 100+ lemur species face extinction in the next 20 years.
+If habitat destruction and the illegal pet trade continue at their current rates, 90 percent of the 100+ lemur species face extinction in the next twenty years.

 11:30 am to 1:30 pm, at the Sacramento Zoo

-Celebrate the holiday season with homemade fresh and burlap wreaths in addition to ornaments painted by the Zoo animals!
-We will be inside the front of the Zoo during the December weekends selling beautiful wreaths and ornaments for your home.
+Celebrate the holiday season with homemade fresh and burlap wreaths in addition to ornaments painted by the zoo animals!
+We will be inside the front of the zoo on December weekeneds selling beautiful wreaths and ornaments for your home.
 While supplies last.
 Proceeds benefit Greater Sac AAZK animal conservation efforts.